All Episodes

 The American people are not in favor of that.

-The American people want to kick the crap out of the enemy.
+The American people want to kick the crap out of the enemy and get out of there.

 The American people know that that's the history of the United States of America that can be done.

-Well, at the television poll of the state of Virginia, uh, News 7, Senator Webb's first job approval rating shows higher negatives than positives.
+Well, at the television poll of the state of Virginia, News 7, Senator Webb's first job approval rating shows higher negatives than positives.

 He has a 42% approval rating, a 47% disapproval rating, and an 11% not sure.

-29% disapprove of the uh job Warner's doing 9% are uncertain.
+29% disapprove of the job Warner's doing.

-So it's weird, weirdly formatted up there.
+It's weirdly formatted up there.

-But they're all excited that finally there's a real man in a Democrat Party, and Jim Webb's the guy.
+But they're all excited that finally there's a real man in a Democrat Party and Jim Webb's the guy.

 And I'm scratching my head over this.

-I thought this was the year of the Queen Bee syndrome.
+I thought this was the year of the Queen Bee Syndrome.

-The Democratic Party is clearly being run by women.
+The Democratic Party is clearly being run by women, Nancy Pelosi and Hillary Clinton.

-And by the way, let me something else.
+And by the way, something else.

-If if Jim Webb was the most qualified guy to give the Democrat response, because he's been in the military.
+If Jim Webb was the most qualified guy to give the Democrat response because he's been in the military, then what the hell is Hillary Clinton doing leading in the polls when she hasn't been?

 I mean, there's so many contradictions in this party, and it's so clear that when it comes to their own self-esteem, they don't have any, their own identity, they are still confused.